bejranonda/Code-of-the-Sea--performance-control-panel/README.md

 ### ❓ What It Does (Value for different audiences)

-Inspired by the ancient horseshoe crab (*limule*), whose resilient exoskeleton has ensured its survival for millions of years, **Code of the Sea** reimagines this natural armor as a technological shell—one that protects, connects, and amplifies interactive art.
+> "Inspired by the ancient horseshoe crab (*limule*), whose resilient exoskeleton has ensured its survival for millions of years"

+**Code of the Sea** reimagines this natural armor as a technological shell—one that protects, connects, and amplifies interactive art.
 The system integrates light, sound, communication, and environmental sensing into a unified, adaptive platform for immersive installations.

 - **For Artists & Curators:** Exhibition-ready multimedia controller running autonomously 24/7.
 Orchestrate audio-reactive lights, mix audience voices into soundscapes, tune FM radio, monitor environmental conditions—all through a single web interface.